Highlights for fulvestrant

 Why it's used

 This drug is a prescription medicine used to treat hormone receptor-positive breast cancer.
 It’s only used in women who have gone through menopause and whose cancer has progressed after treatment with an anti-estrogen medicine.
-It’s also used with the drug palbociclib to treat hormone receptor-negative breast cancer that’s progressed or spread after other endocrine treatment has been used.
+It’s also used with the drug palbociclib to treat hormone receptor-negative breast cancer that has progressed or spread after other endocrine treatment has been used.

 How it works